Frequently asked questions

 - Fault relay

-What data does the IE motor collect?
-Are IE motors IoT-enabled?
+What data does the Infinitum motor collect?
+Are Infinitum motors IoT-enabled?

 Unlike traditional AC Induction motors, the Aircore EC has sensors integrated into our PCB stator allowing us to measure the health of the motor and the equipment it’s driving.
 The product provides rich data including vibration, motor and drive temperatures, speed, voltage, and current.
 This information is made available through advanced communication options including a cellular IoT connection, Ethernet (Modbus TCP), and RS-485 (Modbus RTU) with other communication options currently in development.

 Our OPTIONAL integrated cellular IoT modem also uniquely allows users to transfer this data to our FluxVision IoT cloud dashboard and update firmware more easily.

 Can you use the Infinitum motor without a drive?

 No, our motor requires a drive to operate.
 The drive is integrated into the motor on our Aircore EC products, however, for larger applications or mobility systems, we would most likely keep it separate.